 But ideals are not mission statements.
 Ideals extend beyond the financial interests and goals of your company.
 They get to the bottom of your core values and what your brand really stands for.
 They are the essence of your organization’s identity and summarize the purpose of its existence.

-A recent study shows that 43 percent of consumers want a company to take a stand on an issue, even if they do not personally share the same viewpoint.
+A study last year showed that 43 percent of consumers want a company to take a stand on an issue, even if they do not personally share the same viewpoint.

 But authenticity is important when taking a stand on an issue.
 Make sure you're prepared to put your money where your mouth is.
 You can talk the talk, but you also have to walk the walk.
 Otherwise, you'll risk looking dishonest and untrustworthy for having a track record that isn't aligned with your ideals.